How to get people to read your blog? How to get traffic to your blog? How to get your blog to the people who want to see it?

 A content upgrade is a specially made piece of content that you offer your readers in exchange for something.

 And of course, I recommend you give some of your content upgrades away for free, in exchange for emails!
+Make sure to embed an interactive online form to your website that compels visitors to share their email address with you.

 Content upgrades can, yes, include an ebook, but can also include your podcasts or specially-made infographics, etc.